awsaavedra/awsaavedra.github.io/content/posts/enterprising-investor.md

 32. The Signal and The Noise by Nate Silver “Distinguishing the signal from the noise requires both scientific knowledge and self-knowledge: the serenity to accept the things we cannot predict, the courage to predict the things we can, and the wisdom to know the difference.” ― Nate Silver, The Signal and the Noise: Why So Many Predictions Fail—But Some Don't

+33. The Art of Investing: Lessons from History's Greatest Traders by John M. Longo (Narrator, Author), The Great Courses

+A survey course on investors, styles, and accomplishments of eminent investors of history.
+This is one of my favorites overviews available